wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 ### disable_acl

 Allows disabling analysis of requests origins.
-If disabled (`on`), the WAF node does not download [IP lists](../user-guides/ip-lists/overview.md) from the Wallarm Cloud and skips request source IPs analysis.
+If disabled (`on`), the filtering node does not download [IP lists](../user-guides/ip-lists/overview.md) from the Wallarm Cloud and skips request source IPs analysis.

 !!! info
     This parameter can be set inside the http, server, and location blocks.